pulkin/pyteleport/README.md

 Note that the two outputs were produced by different processes on different machines!
 This is what `bash_teleport` does: it transmits the runtime from one `python` process to another.

-Also works with a stack:
+Also works from within a stack:

 ```python
 def a():